ublue-os/ucore/README.md

 ### Distrobox

 Users may use [distrobox](https://github.com/89luca89/distrobox) to run images of mutable distributions where applications can be installed with traditional package managers.
 This may be useful for installing interactive utilities such has `htop`, `nmap`, etc. As stated above, however, *services* should run as containers.

-### CoreOS and ostree Docs

-It's a good idea to become familar with the [Fedora CoreOS Documentation](https://docs.fedoraproject.org/en-US/fedora-coreos/) as well as the [CoreOS rpm-ostree docs](https://coreos.github.io/rpm-ostree/).
-Note especially, this image is only possible due to [ostree native containers](https://coreos.github.io/rpm-ostree/container/).

 ### NAS - Storage